nzda-otago/nzda-otago.github.io/join.md

 You can enjoy our Lieth Valley Range, Blue Mountains Lodge, meetings, events and competitions offered by the Otago NZDA.

 You work to make a difference by getting involved in hunting, education, club nights, competitions, volunteer work and conservation projects.

-You give back to your community and share your passion for hunting with that community.

 You strengthen NZDA projects and advocacy while also protecting our hunting heritage.

 To join, [visit the National Deerstalkers Otago Branch page and fill in the form](https://www.deerstalkers.org.nz/branches/south-island/otago/)